 Overseen by the U.S. Customs and Border Protection (CBP) agency, Global Entry allows pre-vetted members expedited entry into the United States when arriving from an international trip.
 Members can circumvent lengthy line-ups at the border by accessing dedicated Global Entry kiosks upon arrival.
 Passengers have their passports and fingerprints scanned, and answer a couple of quick questions on the touchscreen to zoom through.
 With no need to talk to a border agent, wait times are generally non-existent, giving GE members a fast track through customs at over 50 U.S. airports and 15 preclearance locations.

 Once enlisted, Global Entry users get assigned a KTN (Known Traveler Number), granting them all the benefits of TSA PreCheck as well.
-Which means, all the listed perks above, permitting seamless trips through security and back into the States when arriving from a trip abroad.
+Which means you get all the listed perks above as well as seamless trips through security and back into the States when arriving from a trip abroad.
 Easy in, easy out.
 So how much extra does Global Entry cost versus the standard PreCheck sign up?
-A mere $15 more, for the same five-year stretch totaling a flat $100 for the application.
+A mere $15 more for the same five-year stretch, totaling a flat $100 for the application.
 Which can be reimbursed by many of the same travel cards that cover TSA PreCheck fees, making it an even better investment.

 Alternatives to Global Entry and TSA PreCheck